-- Turn Out the Lights — Our eye mask for sleeping features a flexible nose design which contours to your face to block out all light.
-The sleeping eye mask is a great choice for night-shift workers, frequent flyers, and those who are sensitive to light.
+- Turn Out the Lights - Our blackout eye sleep mask for women and men features a flexible nose design that contours to your face to block out all light.
+The blackout eye mask for sleeping is an excellent choice for night-shift workers, frequent flyers, and those sensitive to light.

-- Gentle on Your Eyes — Our sleep eye mask is specially designed to produce no pressure on your eyes, helping to prevent any eye irritation.
-This 3d sleep mask design makes it the best eye sleep mask for lash extensions.
+- Gentle on Your Face - Our sleeping eye masks are designed to alleviate pressure on your eyes, helping to prevent wrinkles and eye irritation, and maintain the quality and shape of your lashes.
+Our design makes it the best sleep mask for those prone to eye irritation or those with lash extensions.

-- Premium Design — Our women and mens sleep mask uses premium grade memory foam and super soft, breathable material to allow air flow around the eyes.
-Once you try our eye mask sleep will have never felt better!
+- Premium Design - Our sleep masks for women and men use premium-grade memory foam and super soft, breathable material to allow airflow around the eyes.
+The eye masks for sleeping prioritize functionality and comfort to enable you to rest calmly.